Shangrila-VHP/shangrila-vhp/README.md

 At **Shangrila Veterans Healing Places**, the primary mission is to provide safe and secure environments where veterans can find hope and healing, assisted by evidence based practitioners.
 Every veteran in every single country, deserves a stable and comfortable place where they can heal.
 The intention is to scale Shangrila-VHP in successive phases.

+[Note: Front view of one of the buildings.]
 ![](img/03-10-2024-Render-CoPilot-Hooyah-Main-05.jpg)

 1. Phase 01: An objective and key results (OKR) set for eliminating homeless in the veteran community.
 Working with VA and NATO and allies.